Khetti/static_dynamic_testing/Static_and_Dynamic_Task_A/testing_task_1.md

 end

 # method isn't part of the CardGame class so probably won't run
+# "total" variable hasn't been assigned a value
+# output isn't very good from a user perspective; probably need a space at the
+# end of the string, or interpolate the total in

 def self.cards_total(cards)
   total
   for card in cards